Skip to main content

 Drycleaner Environmental Response Trust Fund

-Pursuant to Public Act 101-400, effective July 1, 2020, the Illinois EPA serves as administrator of the Drycleaner Environmental Response Trust Fund ( "the Fund").
+Pursuant to Public Act 101-400, effective July 1, 2020, the Illinois EPA serves as administrator of the Drycleaner Environmental Response Trust Fund ("the Fund").
 As administrator, Illinois EPA is responsible for licensing drycleaning facilities in Illinois, administering the environmental liability coverage that drycleaning facilities can obtain under the Fund, and reviewing remedial action and insurance claims made against the Fund.
 Effective January 17, 2023, Illinois EPA's oversight of the Fund and related drycleaner operations are governed by regulations adopted by the Illinois Pollution Control Board under 35 Ill.
 Adm.
 Code 1501.

 In response to requests by owners and operators of retail drycleaning facilities, the Fund was established by the Illinois General Assembly in 1997 to make financial resources available for the cleanup of releases from drycleaning machines and solvent storage units at drycleaning facilities.
-Illinois EPA's administration of the Fund consists of three primary parts: licensing, remedial action reimbursement, and insurance.
+Since its inception, over 500 No Further Remediation Letters have been issued to drycleaner sites with assistance from the Fund.

 Licensing: Licensing is mandatory for all retail drycleaning facilities in Illinois.
 The annual license fee ranges from $1,500 to $5,000, based upon the amount of drycleaning solvent purchased annually by a drycleaning facility.
 A chart reflecting the license fee schedule is included below.
 Licensed Drycleaner Roster